d-gerken/magento2-enhanced-static-content-deploy/README.md

-# Magento 2 Enhanced static contentdeploy
+# Magento 2 Enhanced static content deploy

 The enhanced static file deploy module allows a faster static content deployment.
 It will speed up initial the content deployment by 60%.